johanaarstein/am-lottieplayer/README.md

 ![Awesome Vector Animations](/svn/assets/banner-1544x500.png)

-**Add vectorized Lottie animations to your page with Gutenberg, the Divi Builder, Elementor or via shortcode \[am-lottieplayer\].**

 The most complete Lottie Player yet.
+Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg, Divi Builder and Elementor.

+## Description

+**The most complete Lottie Player yet.**

 AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
-Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
+Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own *Media Library*, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
+You can add a description for screenreaders and search eninge crawlers.

+Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via the shortcode `[am-lottieplayer]`.

-## Features
+### Features

-- Use the Gutenberg Editor, the Divi Builder or Gutenberg to add animations to your website.
-The player is also available via shortcode \[am-lottieplayer\]
+- Contains two Gutenberg blocks: a player and a cover block with text overlay – great for headers.
+- Contains a Divi Builder Module
+- Contains an Elementor Widget
+- Contains the shortcode `[am-lottieplayer]`
+- Scripts are only loaded for pages where the player is used
-- Upload LottieJSON or dotLottie files to your **Media Library**
+- Upload Lottie JSON or dotLottie files to your *Media Library*
-- Drag & drop a LottieJSON or dotLottie  file
+- Drag & drop a Lottie JSON or dotLottie file
-- Insert a LottieJSON or dotLottie animation from URL
+- Insert a Lottie JSON or dotLottie animation from URL
-- Choose user interactions renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
-The same settings are accessible in the Divi Module menu and the Elementor widget menu.
-Alternatively you can use the shortcode \[am-lottieplayer\].
+- Choose renderer, scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
+The same settings are accessible in the Divi Module menu and the Elementor Widget menu.

 ## Installation